stefanwalther/sense-navigation/README.md

 - [sense-themable-kpi-tile](https://www.npmjs.com/package/sense-themable-kpi-tile): KPI Tile for Qlik Sense with the ability to use themes or to customize background… [more](https://github.com/stefanwalther/sense-themable-kpi-tile) | [homepage](https://github.com/stefanwalther/sense-themable-kpi-tile "KPI Tile for Qlik Sense with the ability to use themes or to customize background color, comparison indicator, etc.")

 ## About

+### Room for improvements / contribution
+Is there **anything else you'd like to see** in this visualization extension?

+* Don't hesitate to add the feature and create a pull request!
+* You don't have the time or skills to implement this specific feature?
+No problem, [drop a note here](https://github.com/stefanwalther/sense-navigation/issues).

 ### Authors & Contributors
 **Stefan Walther**